 - Do not specify the track in the paper – this is captured by the Precision Conference system and will be included on the generated cover page

 - No author names: Ensure the author names are NOT on the paper.
-Please note that if your paper reveals author names anywhere, they will be desk rejected outright without any further review.
+Please note that if your paper reveals author names anywhere, it will be desk rejected outright without any further review.

-- No abstract: Ensure the abstract is not included in the PDF of your submission – the abstract must be entered in a separate step in the Precision Conference submission system.
+- No abstract in submission: Ensure the abstract is not included in the PDF of your submission – the abstract must be entered in a separate step in the Precision Conference submission system (max 150 words).